Board of Directors

 Gina Lewis Alexander

-Gina is the Executive Director of the Oasis CDC and is a resident of the Martindale Brightwood neighborhood.
+Gina is the Executive Director of Oasis Christian CDC in the Martindale Brightwood neighborhood.
 Gina has participated in many INRC workshops over the years, including graduating from INRC's Indianapolis Community Building Institute.

 Daniel Bookheim graduated from Mamaroneck High School in Mamaroneck, NY; in 1968.
 His introduction to Indiana was with the Earlham College class of 1972, with a B.A. degree in Human Relations.
 At Earlham, he helped organize a food co-op.
 Daniel did his alternative service at Neighborhood Friends in Indianapolis, at 23rd and Broadway, where he worked with neighborhood kids, Central Indiana Quakers and the Martin Center.